The Ultimate Guide to Problem Management

 After prioritization, problem managers and analysts conduct thorough investigations to find the root causes of problems.
 This involves gathering relevant data, reviewing incident and change records, and performing detailed analysis using various techniques and tools.

-Root cause analysis techniques, such as the 5 Whys, Fishbone Diagrams, or Pareto Analysis, are used to identify the underlying issues contributing to the incidents.
+Root cause analysis techniques are used to identify the underlying issues contributing to incidents.
+These include methods like the 5 Whys, described as the basis of Toyota's scientific approach, Fishbone Diagrams, or Pareto Analysis.
 This step is crucial for implementing effective solutions.

 Continuing with the email server outage example, the team might use the 5 Whys technique to dig deeper.
 They would ask, "Why did the email server go down?" and continue asking "Why?" for each answer until they reach the underlying cause.
 They might discover that the server's hardware is outdated and needs an upgrade to handle increasing email traffic.